-It is that time of year again!
+It is once again that time of year named most wonderful!
 Yay!
-I am simply delighted again to be one of many lovely Christmas homes featured in Jennifer Rizzo's Holiday Housewalk 2014!
-Welcome to Day 2!
-You just found your way to Stop #13 of the tour.
+I am simply delighted to be back with so many lovely Christmas homes featured in Jennifer Rizzo's Holiday Housewalk 2014!
+You just found your way to Stop #13 of Day 2 in the tour.
 Welcome, welcome, we are so glad that you are here!

-This year proved quite a challenge decking the halls as we just recently relocated to our 'new to us'1906 Victorian home in town leaving our farmhouse and the wide open spaces that went with it.
-Everything we owed was packed up in boxes and tucked in every corner and crevice here.
+This year proved quite a challenge decking the halls as we just recently relocated to our 'new to us' 1906 Victorian home in town leaving our farmhouse and the wide open rural space behind.
+Everything we owned was packed up in (unlabeled!) boxes and tucked in each corner and crevice here.
 Wow, what a mess to sort through!
-I was pulling my hair out and couldn't seem to find where I had placed all of our Christmas decor boxes and in many rooms it looked as if a tornado had gone through (in fact some still do, but who's telling!)
+I was pulling my hair out and couldn't seem to find where I had placed all of our Christmas decor boxes and in many rooms it looked as if a tornado had gone through (in fact some still do, but who's telling?!)
 The good news is I finally feel like we are starting to make headway and get settled in to make this new house a home!
-So why don't you come on inside where it is warm and take a peek at the progress me have made here thus far!
+So why don't you come on inside where it is warm and take a peek at the progress we have made here thus far!
 I have been so excited to show you!